-Recreational Activities Grades 9-12 One-half credit/One semester Prerequisite(s): None

-Emphasized: Skill-related and maintenance/improvement ofhealth-related components of fitness The purpose of this course is to enable students to develop knowledge and skills in recreational activities and maintain or improve health-related fitness.
+Recreational Activities Grades 9-12 One-half credit/One semester ment ofhealth-related components of fitness.
+The purpose of this course is to enable students to develop knowledge and skills in recreational activities and maintain or improve health-related fitness.
 The content should include, but not limited to the following: safety practices, rules, terminology, sportsmanship, etiquette, history of recreational activities, benefits of participation, fitness activities, skill and fitness assessment.
 Activities may include, but not limited to fishing, orienteering, biking, skating, dance (folk, square, ball- room, line), cross- country, swimming, self-defense, yoga and fitness.